nikhilcusc/CoroFlask/README.md

 - [x] Fix reading CountyName from a list.
 - [x] Add empty validation check on entered County Name.
 	- [ ] Improve validation checks.
 Maybe use a list of countynames and compare if the entered text is one of them?
-- [ ] Stacked charts to show each periods gain increase.
+- [x] Stacked charts to show each periods gain increase.
+- [ ] Fix width of graphs.
+Now they are going to the end of browser window.